gzoritchak/kotlin-examples/README.md

 kotlin-examples
 ===============

-The goal of the project is to provide examples on how to use kotlin with different framework.
+The goal of the project is to provide examples on how to use kotlin with different frameworks.